Travel The World

 The main event is the huge Desfile, a line of massive trucks featuring live performances from Brazilian stars like Daniela Mercury and Ivete Sangalo, as well as international artists like David Guetta.

-It’s an incredible experience, but be prepared for the crowds and keep your wits about you.
-The area gets extremely packed, and while police patrol the streets, pickpockets are rampant, so stay alert.
+It’s an incredible experience, but not for the week.
+The area gets extremely packed, and while police patrol the streets, there are many pickpockets.
+So be prepared for the crowds and stay alert.

 For safety tips click here.